- Things to Know

 - Treatment and prognosis of brain lesions depend upon the underlying illness or injury, and the amount of damage sustained by the brain.

 The brain has many parts.
-The cerebrum consists of two hemispheres which are responsible for movement, sensation, thought, judgment, problem solving, and emotion.
+The cerebrum consists of two hemispheres which are responsible for movement, sensation, thought, judgment, problem-solving, and emotion.
 The brain stem sits beneath the cerebrum and connects it to the spinal cord.
 The brain stem houses the structures that are responsible for the unconscious regulation of the body such as wakefulness, heart and lung function, hunger, temperature control, and swallowing.
 The cerebellum is located beneath and behind the cerebrum and is responsible for posture, balance, and coordination.

 While the brainstem is important in maintaining body function, the cerebrum allows body motion and most importantly, is responsible for all the things that make humans special, like thinking and emotion.
 There are four lobes in each hemisphere: frontal, parietal, temporal, and occipital.

-the brain recognizes where the body is in relationship to the area around it.
+- Parietal lobes are where sensation is processed and interpreted.
+Aside from touch, pressure, and pain, there is also the concept of spatial cognition, where the brain recognizes where the body is in relationship to the area around it.

-- Temporal lobes are where the functions of memory, speech, and hearing are
+- Temporal lobes are where the functions of memory, speech, and hearing are located.

 - Occipital lobes are where vision is located.